LaurinZubler/sa-documentation/chapters/scenarios.typ

   (personas.at(1), personas.at(2), ""),
   ("Waypoints", "Obstacles", "Chart information"),
   [
-    The _Points of Intererst Visualizer_ integrates information from sea maps into the real-world view or highlights important objects in the surroundings.
+    The _Points of Interest Visualizer_ integrates information from sea maps into the real-world view or highlights important objects in the surroundings.
 Including waypoints for navigation, landmarks such as ports or lighthouses and potential hazards like shallows, obstacles, or other vessels approaching.
   ]
 )